 Once you’ve splashed in the waves and danced to the live music at Herring Cove, make sure you check in to the AWOL Hotel (59 Province Lands Rd), also known as the Inn at the Moors.

-Less than a mile away from the access point to Herring Cove Beach in Provincetown, this rustic beach house-like hotel affords amazing views of the marshes, an outdoor fireplace, patio seating, and a gorgeous outdoor pool.
+Less than a mile away from the access point to Herring Cove Beach, this rustic beach house-like hotel affords amazing views of the marshes, an outdoor fireplace, patio seating, and a gorgeous outdoor pool.

 Beaches Close to Downtown Provincetown